Black Cultural Heritage Trail: Frequently Asked Questions

 The current phase of the project is focused on creating a walkable trail in and around downtown Asheville.
 Additional sites may be included in the digital version of the trail.

-What is the proposed route?
+What is the trail route?

 Some sites and stories are well known; others have received less attention through the years.
 This trail aims to represent a broad range of history including renowned landmarks and leaders, such as the YMI Cultural Center on The Block and James Vester Miller, to the unsung heroes and underrecognized achievements and contributions by the Black community in Asheville.

-When will the project be completed?
+When was the project completed?

 PROJECT BACKGROUND >>